Gowtham-Sai-Garikipati/heartfulness/README.md

 I wanna admire you in some way, so I chose to sketch your pictures.
-They might look creepy, but trust me, I'll get better.
+At first it might look creepy, but observe closely, there's a hidden expression and emotion.
 "Beauty not admired is a sin".

 <img src="images/insta_dp.jpeg" width="300" height="500">